Monument Indië-Nederland

 The Monument Indië-Nederland is located near the Olympiaplein in the southern part of Amsterdam.
 The monument was originally a memorial for General J. B. van Heutsz, who was the commandant of the Royal Netherlands East Indies Army and is also known for conquering Aceh for the Kingdom of the Netherlands in 1903 following the Aceh War.
-Because of political pressure the name was in 2004 changed to Monument Indië-Nederland.
+Because of political pressure the name was changed in 2004 to Monument Indië-Nederland.

 Background

-After his death in 1924, a mausoleum was founded for Van Heutsz on the Nieuwe Oosterbegraafplaats.
-At the time the mausoleum was completed, there was still a bit of the collected money left.
-After the government agreed with the idea in 1930 to build a monument with this money in another part of Amsterdam, they started a contest.
+After his death in 1924, a mausoleum was built for Van Heutsz on the Nieuwe Oosterbegraafplaats.
+After the mausoleum was completed, there was still a bit of the collected money left, with which the committee responsible for its construction decided to build two more monuments to him, one in Batavia and the other in Amsterdam.
+After the government agreed to the idea in 1930 to build a monument with this money in another part of Amsterdam, they started a contest.
 This contest was won by the architect Gijsbert Friedhoff and the sculptor Frits van Hall.
-Although there were strong protests of communists and social democrats, the monument was unveiled by Queen Wilhelmina, in the presence of princess Juliana and prime minister Colijn in 1935.
-The monument consists of a female character with a lion on each side.
-This was all surrounded by a pond and a stone wall.
+Although there were strong protests from communists and social democrats, the monument was unveiled by Queen Wilhelmina, in the presence of princess Juliana and prime minister Colijn in 1935.
+The monument consists of a female character with a lion on each side, meant to symbolise Dutch supremacy over the conquered people of the Dutch East Indies.
+The monument is surrounded by a pond and a stone wall.